-The company secretary, Mr. Lau Wai Hung, was appointed in July 2002.
+The company secretary, Mr. Lee Man Tai, was appointed to replace Mr. Lau Wai Hung on 15 April 2015.
 He is responsible to the Board for ensuring that Board procedures are followed and that the Board is fully briefed on all legislative, regulatory and corporate governance developments and has regarded to them when making decisions.
-The company secretary is also responsible for advising the Board on the Group's compliance with the continuing obligations of the Listing Rules, Codes on Takeovers and Mergers and Share Repurchases, Companies Ordinance, Securities and Futures Ordinance and other applicable laws, rules and regulations.
-During the year ended 31 March 2014, Mr. Lau undertook not less than 15 hours of professional training to update his skills and knowledge.
+The company secretary is also responsible for advising the Board on the Group's compliance with the continuing obligations of the Listing Rules, Codes on Takeovers and Mergers and Share Buy-backs, Companies Ordinance, Securities and Futures Ordnance and other applicable laws, rules and regulations.
+During the year ended 31 March 2015, Mr. Lee undertook not less than 15 hours of professional training to update his skills and knowledge.